Shailesh200/virtual-keyboard/README.md

-# Getting Started with CommerceIQ: Assignment - Virtual Keyboard
+# Getting Started with Virtual Keyboard

-### This project is solely used for the submission of assignment for CommerceIQ for Frontend Developer profile.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).